ylansegal/blog/source/about/index.markdown

 footer: false
 ---

-I am Ylan Segal, a software engineer based in beautiful San Diego, California.
+I am Ylan Segal, a Software Engineer based in beautiful San Diego, California.

 I write occasionally in this blog about things that interest me as a developer: Technologies I am using, the tools of the trade, problem solving, testing, books.
 See the sidebar for a list of categories.